Trixinity/Trixinity/README.md

 I tend to stick with a few projects till they are done, see the ones I am currently working on here:

-- Artistdash - a new artist dashboard for drawing freelancers.
+- [`Artisea`] - a new artist dashboard for drawing freelancers.
 Queue management, WIP review and many more

 <!----------------- LINKS --------------->